Not: Lady Chatterley’s Lover

 Now Booking Venues for Spring 2019

-Lord Clifford Chatterley comes home to his wife, Constance (Lady Chatterley) from a war that has left the world in tatters.
-With his legs also left in tatters, Clifford returns to Wragby Hall confined to a wheelchair.
+Lady Chatterley welcomes home her husband, Clifford, from a war that has left the world in tatters.
+With Clifford’s legs also in tatters, he arrives at Wragby Hall confined to a wheelchair and clutching his secret.

-Despite Clifford’s impotence, a subject that all struggle to avoid; it is his duty as a man to have an heir.
-However, with the added pressure of being a success in his intellectual and industrial pursuits, Clifford and Constance become distanced, leading to a passionate, sexual and curiously experimental affair between Lady Chatterley and the estate gamekeeper: Mellors.
+Despite her husband’s impotence, a subject that all struggle to avoid; Constance entertains the idea that one day they could have a child.
+However, with Clifford’s obsession for his industrial pursuits, Constance ventures into a passionate, sexual and curiously experimental affair with the estate gamekeeper: Mellors.

 Expect high drama, high comedy and highly raised eyebrows in what will be a fantastic show for those who know the novel as well as those who are coming to it for the first time.

 “…will quite simply leave you wiping the tears of laughter from your face.”

 “One of the funniest takes on a classic at the fringe this year.”

 “…a hilarious watch, constantly charming and remains true to the spirit of D.H.
 Lawrence’s work

 “Subersive, Iventive and as witty as it was rude.” – East Anglian Daily Times

 Stephen Wrentmore (Lighthouse Theatre Poole)

 Not: Lady Chatterley’s Lover is silly and irreverent, masterfully delivered and great fun.
 It brings together the best of clowning with the absurdity of love.
 Think The Naked Gun and Airplane! and mix it with a stiff upper lip and forget-me-nots.